startin-blox/sib-core/README.md

     console.log('Hi!');
   }
 ```
-In order to declare methods, you just add a method to your mixin.
-The mixin compositor keep the last method declared.
+To declare methods, simply add a method to your mixin.
+The mixin compositor retains the last declared method.

 # Core Architecture
-Here is a simplified schema of the organization and the responsibilities of the classes of the core:
+Here is a simplified schema of the organization and the responsibilities of the classes of the core classes:
 ![core-architecture](./images-documentation/core-architecture.png)

 ## List post-processing
-A `solid-display` component is capable of showing a list of resources and applying different filters on this list to filter, sort, group... resources.
-Here is a schema of the order of these transformations:
+A `solid-display` component can show a list of resources and apply various filters to sort, group, and otherwise transform these resources.
+Below is a schema illustrating the sequence of these transformations:
 ![list-post-processing](./images-documentation/list-post-processing.png)

 # Widgets API
-A widget is a small component responsible for a value.
-The widget is composed and built on demand when the developer ask for it.
-To do that, the name of the widget is splitted and analyzed to add the right mixins.
-Here is a schema of how it works:
+A widget is a small component responsible for managing a value.
+Widgets are composed and built on demand when the developer requests them.
+The widget name is parsed and analyzed to add the appropriate mixins.
+Here is a schema showing how this process works:

 ![widget-api](./images-documentation/widget-api.png)

 ## Values
-Values are given to a widget through its `value` attribute.
-For the widgets defined by sib-core, it can have different types:
+Values are provided to a widget through its `value` attribute.
+For the widgets defined by sib-core, the value can have different types:
-- `string`: most common and encouraged use case
+- `string`: This is the most common and encouraged use case
-- `boolean` (checkbox): is converted to string (`'true'` or `'false'`)
+- `boolean` (checkbox): The value is converted to string (`'true'` or `'false'`)
-- `number` (input number): is converted to string
+- `number` (input number): The value is converted to a string
-- `container` (multiple, multiple form): is converted to `@id` and resolved by the widget
+- `container` (multiple, multiple form): The value is converted to `@id` and resolved by the widget

-As custom widgets still use the old API, you can give them these types:
+Custom widgets, which still use the old API, can accept the following types:
 - `string`
 - `resource` Proxy
 - `container` Proxy

-### Get the values
+### Getting Values
-With the display widgets, you can get the value through its HTML attribute:
+With display widgets, you can retrieve the value through its HTML attribute:
 ```js
 const value = widgetElement.getAttribute('value');
 // or thanks to the core API
 const value = widgetElement.component.value;
 ```

-In the form widgets, the value can be changed by the user.
-If you need to retrieve it, proceed like this:
+For form widgets, where the value can be changed by the user, you can retrieve it as follows:
 ```js
 const value = widgetElement.component.getValue();
 ```

-Under the hood, the core finds elements which have a `data-holder` attribute, and get the value from their properties, instead of their attribute (where you would have the initial value of the widget).
+Under the hood, the core locates elements with a `data-holder`` attribute and retrieves the value from their properties, rather than their attributes, which hold the initial value of the widget.

 A widget can have:
 - 1 `data-holder` element (simple inputs)